Colorado Elk Hunting 2026: CPW Draw, OTC, Tag Cost & Hunt-Code Guide

 What to expect for tag numbers: CPW staff have proposed that initial bull license numbers for 2nd and 3rd rifle seasons will be set near the previous three-year average of OTC license usage, or reduced by no more than 10%.
 Final license numbers will be approved at CPW's May 2026 Commission meeting.

-Action for hunters: If you've been hunting Gunnison Basin OTC, you must now apply through the draw by the April 7, 2026 deadline.
+Action for hunters: If you've been hunting Gunnison Basin OTC, confirm the current hunt code in the CPW Big Game Brochure and use the appropriate draw, leftover, or valid OTC path.
 Given the transition year, drawing odds may be favorable as many traditional OTC hunters may not apply.

 Elk Tag Cost Breakdown — What Every Dollar Pays For